dotenvx/dotenvx.github.io/docs/bitwarden.md

 install_copy: "curl -sfS https://dotenvx.sh | sh"
 install: |
   $ curl -sfS https://dotenvx.sh | sh
-encrypt_title: "2.
-Add a secret reference"
+encrypt_title: "Add a secret reference"
 encrypt_lede: "Reference a login item from your Bitwarden vault.
 Item names can contain spaces."
 encrypt_copy: "echo 'PASSWORD=\"bw://My GitHub Account/password\"' > .env"
 encrypt: |
   $ echo 'PASSWORD="bw://My GitHub Account/password"' > .env
 encrypt_after_lede: "The reference format is `bw://<item>/<field>`.
 Use an item name or ID with the `username`, `password`, or `uri` field."
-inject_title: "3.
-Run"
+inject_title: "Run"
 inject_lede: "Run your command with the secret resolved from Bitwarden.
 If the vault is locked, Bitwarden prompts you to unlock it."
 inject_copy: "dotenvx run -- sh -c 'echo Password loaded: ${PASSWORD:+yes}'"
 inject: |